 - Your main source of probiotics should not be as additives to other products like teas, nutrition bars, etc. These sources are often too low a dose to be effective and they are laden with sugars which counteract the benefits of introducing probiotics by feeding and nurturing pathogenic bacteria

-My resources page has a probiotics that I have found to meet these criteria.
+Here is a probiotic that I found to meet these criteria:

 Importance of Prebiotics

 Ultimately, as I cover in detail in my How I Cured My Silent Reflux article, acid reflux is a digestive disorder.
 One can enter the reflux cycle through a number of risk factors.
 Poor diet can often serve as the primary or as an instigating risk factor.
 America, in particular is plagued with this as the typical diet is rich in processed foods, added sugars, oils, saturated fats, you name it.
 Even thoughts who supposedly eat ‘healthy’ are unaware of additives such as high fructose corn syrup that are in EVERYTHING from ketchup, to canned fruit, to bread and more.

 What’s more, many people no longer eat much if any vegetables, fruits, legumes, nuts, seeds, whole grains.
 The sad part is these high fiber sources are an essential part of a healthful diet.
 When it comes to fiber many people are aware it can help you with regular bowel movements.
 That’s true, but there is much more to it than that.
 You see, fiber is the structural component of plant matter.
 It’s what allows an apple, carrot, or cabbage to hold its shape.
 In fact, new science as covered in this TED article are using scientific methods to carve an apple in the shape of an ear, and using specialized solutions to dissolve away everything but the fibrous structure, and then grafting human cells as a method to replace a lost ear.